eliseydudin/lazy-exclusive/README.md

 ```

 # use-locks
-you can wait for `LazyExclusive` to unlock by enabling the `use-locks` feature and using the `wait` method.
+enable the `use-locks` feature for the crate to use system-implemented locks.

 ```rust
 static SHARED: LazyExclusive<i32> = LazyExclusive::new(120);